trauty/Zetar/README.md

 # Zetar
-Horror game currently in very early development stage.
+Horror game for Brackeys Game jam 2022.2.
 Will have pixelated look and strange map design.
 Objective is to get out.